Turmeric For Joint Health: Does It Work?

 Mistake #1: Using Regular Turmeric Powder

 Cooking spice has only 2-3% curcumin with poor absorption.
-You'd need to eat tablespoons daily to get enough.
+You would need to eat tablespoons daily to get enough.
 Use concentrated curcumin extracts instead.

 Mistake #2: Expecting Instant Results

-Turmeric isn't a painkiller.
+Turmeric is not a painkiller.
 It reduces inflammation over time.
 Give it at least 4-8 weeks of daily use before judging if it works.

 Mistake #3: Ignoring Drug Interactions